jgOhYeah/LCDGraph/README.md

 # Getting started
 ## Installing the library
-Search for *LCDGraph* in the libraries manager of copy this folder into the Arduino library folder.
+Search for *LCDGraph* in the libraries manager or copy this folder into the Arduino library folder.
 You may want to restart the Arduino IDE if you are using it to get syntax highlighting to update.

 ## Including in your sketch
 Add these lines to the top of your sketch: